Why We Read to Lead (And Listen)

 Adding new voices and perspectives to our bookshelf was a small but important step to let our employees listen, learn and eventually lead and advocate for change.
 And we were not alone in this desire–shortly after we got to reading the New York Times Bestseller list looked like the conversation at hand.

 What we’re reading now helps us to create a framework to speak more openly and informed about these issues—learning what we can do to confront the decades of systemic injustice, speak out when we need to and amplify the voices of the oppressed.
-How can we take these learnings beyond the
+How can we take these learnings beyond the workplace to our communities and interpersonal relationships to have the difficult conversations needed to make change?

 What’s on our shelf?